microsoft/azure-data-manager-for-energy-experience-lab/data-load/README.md

 ## About

-Experience Lab provides simple integration for performing basic data loads into a Microsoft Energy Data Services instance.
+Experience Lab provides simple integration for performing basic data loads into a Microsoft Azure Data Manager for Energy instance.

 ## TNO Data Set